PhilipKone/cybersecurityWork/researchPP.md

 #### 5.4 Discussion
 - **Interpretation:** The results confirm that advanced feature engineering and modern machine learning models can significantly improve phishing detection accuracy and robustness.
 The adaptive feedback loop further enhances the system’s ability to respond to evolving threats.
 - **Alignment with Objectives:** All research objectives were met or exceeded, with the system achieving high accuracy, improved F1-scores, and successful real-time evaluation.
-- **Comparison with Literature:** The findings are consistent with and extend recent research, demonstrating the value of combining diverse features and advanced models (Mosa et al., 2023); [Liu et al., 2021](#liu2021)).
+- **Comparison with Literature:** The findings are consistent with and extend recent research, demonstrating the value of combining diverse features and advanced models (Mosa et al., 2023; Liu et al., 2021).
 - **Limitations and Future Work:** While results are promising, future work should address real-world deployment challenges, expand datasets, and further automate the feedback integration process.

 ---